PN expressions

 \[\gamma_{\mathrm{PN}} \equiv \frac{G\, M}{r\, c^2},\]

 where $r$ is the magnitude of the orbital separation.
 This quantity has PN order 1, and is given by Eq.
-(4.3) of Bohé et al. (2013) and Eq.
-(3.32) of Bohé et al. (2015).
+(4.3) of Bohé et al. (2013), with spin-squared terms from Eq.
+(3.32) of Bohé et al. (2015) and spin-cubed terms from Marsat (2014).

 source